jcchen1987/MachineLearning/README.md

 ---
 ## Desciption

-  This repository provided some basic machine learning algothms, but you can combine them to be a complex learner in your own way.
+  This repository provided some basic machine learning algothms, which can be combined flexibly due to your own application. such as  bootstrap train in face detection, pedestrian detection or other else.
+And boosting learners(bagging, random forest, adaboost) are designed to run step by step if needed.
+For example, if you want to train a random forest with 1000 trees, you can train 200 trees firstly, then train 300 trees later,...,until the learner meets you demands.
+I think this may help you saving much time to analyize the optimal performence parameters.

-  All the learning algorithms are implemented with a uniform interface.
+  All the learning algorithms are implemented with a set of uniform interface.
 The main frame of the repository is as follows:

     |